Key Takeaways

 Why Exclude Inventory?

 Inventory is excluded because it cannot always be quickly converted to cash at full value.
 In a financial emergency, selling inventory quickly often requires significant discounts.
-The quick ratio provides a more conservative view of liquidity.
+The quick ratio provides a more conservative view of liquidity by focusing on assets that can be converted to cash within 90 days or less.

 What Are Quick Assets?

-• Cash Equivalents: Short-term investments easily convertible to cash
+- Cash Equivalents: Short-term investments easily convertible to cash (T-bills, money market funds)

-• Accounts Receivable: Money owed by customers (expected to be collected soon)
+- Accounts Receivable: Money owed by customers (expected to be collected within 90 days)

 Interpreting Quick Ratio Values